wanderingelephants/dipsip_client/README.md

 cp default.env .env

-Ensure WEBHOOK_SECRET is the exact same string you configured in the Dipsip frontend, and KITE_ACCESS_TOKEN_DATA_FOLDER points to a directory on your machine where your Zerodha access token file is stored.
+Ensure WEBHOOK_SECRET is the exact same string you configured in the Dipsip Profile page, and KITE_ACCESS_TOKEN_DATA_FOLDER points to a directory on your machine where your Zerodha access token file is stored.

 Create the Access Token File:
 The check_token_validity.js script looks for an access token JSON file in the KITE_ACCESS_TOKEN_DATA_FOLDER.
 You must create this file manually.